huaweicloud/generator-cloudide-plugin/README.md

 ```

 ### Build Your Plugin
-After run the following command
+After runing the following command, a plugin file ending with `.cloudide` will be generated in the project root directory
 ```bash
 npm i && npm run pack
 ```